 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 This post was created in partnership with the Korea Agro-Fisheries and Food Trade Corporation.
-Time for another of this summer’s series of Korean recipes and today I’m sharing an easy, at-home recipe for one of my favourite Korean eats: Korean barbecue!
+Time for another of this summer’s series of Korean recipes and today I’m sharing an easy, at-home recipe for one of my favourite Korean eats: Korean Chicken Lettuce Wraps!

 Ever since I had my first taste of Korean food at Soot Bull Jeep in Los Angeles’ Koreatown as a student Korean barbecue has been one of my favourite things to eat, not just because of the delicious flavours, but because of the whole event and ceremony of the meal, from the big bowls of meat arriving at the table for you to cook yourself over the central grills, and the little plates of banchan – a mixture of pickles and salads as essential to every good Korean meal as the rice – that litter the table for you to build your own lettuce wrap with your freshly charred meats.